UX Case Study: Modular Content System

 Our customer service managers would, when feasible, go into the customer's environment themself and mark off as many tasks as they could to ease the burden on users.

 The issue of duplicate content was everywhere in the app.
-For just one example, when clients with both SOC 2 and HITRUST content needed to conduct access reviews (Access reviews are the process of validating that users have the correct access to resources in your company), they would see these two pieces of instruction:
+For just one example, when clients with both SOC 2 and HITRUST content needed to conduct access reviews (access reviews are the process of validating that users have the correct access to resources in your company), they would see these two pieces of instruction:

 Expert content for SOC 2 and HITRUST for the same task.